 IT decision-making requires “up front” planning and analysis to ensure the university is making informed decisions, identifying and mitigating risk, and enabling the business of the university.
 Having a framework within which decisions are made in a consistent manner will likely speed up IT decision-making, which currently tends to get stalled in multiple conversations and meetings among disparate groups.

-There will be a “fast track” for urgent decision-making and to ensure that unit or campus-specific IT work and investments are not unduly delayed.
+There will be an expedited process for urgent decision-making and to ensure that unit or campus-specific IT work and investments are not unduly delayed.

-Any group or unit will be able to submit ideas and proposals which will be discussed within the appropriate governance committee(s) to determine whether they will be taken forward for action or investment.
+Any group or unit will be able to submit ideas and proposals (with approvals from unit heads where necessary) which will be discussed within the appropriate governance committee(s) to determine whether they will be taken forward for action or investment.